nico-zn/Operator-Manual/ops/manage-your-crews.rst

 Expiry dates
 ------------

-If you wish to monitor crew’s expiry dates (medical, certificate, recurrent training and checking), you may use the page Crew -> Expiry dates.
+If you wish to monitor crew’s expiry dates (medical, certificate, recurrent training and checking), you may use the page **Crew > Expiry dates**.
 Create your item in the list and add corresponding dates for each pilot:

 .. image:: images/crews/exp-date.png
     :align: center